Clustering with Non-adaptive Subset Queries: Introduction

 The most obvious question left open by our work is whether it is possible to obtain an $O(n)$ query non-adaptive algorithm, or if it is possible to prove a super-linear lower bound.
-In fact, we don't know the answer to this question even for \emph{non-adaptive deterministic} algorithms.
+In fact, we don't know the answer to this question even for \emph{non-adaptive deterministic} algorithms, and the best non-adaptive \emph{randomized} algorithm we know of even for $k=3$ has query complexity $O(n \log \log n)$ (see \Cref{thm:nloglogn}).

-\begin{question} Is there a \emph{randomized non-adaptive} algorithm making a linear number of queries?
+\begin{question} Is there a \emph{randomized non-adaptive} algorithm making $O(n)$ queries, even for $k=3$?
 On the other hand, can one prove a super-linear lower bound for \emph{deterministic non-adaptive} algorithms? \end{question}

 Another interesting question is to obtain a linear algorithm using relatively few rounds of adaptivity.
-The $O(n)$ query algorithm of \cite{CL24} uses $O(\log k)$ rounds, and we have obtained a simple $2$-round algorithm making $O(n \log k)$ queries in \Cref{sec:2round-1}.
-Can we improve on either of these results?
+The $O(n)$ query algorithm of \cite{CL24} uses $O(\log n)$ rounds, and we have obtained a simple $2$-round algorithm making $O(n \log k)$ queries in \Cref{sec:2round-1}.
+It is not clear whether our techniques or those of \cite{CL24} can be used to obtain a smooth round-complexity vs. query-complexity trade-off, but we believe this is an interesting direction for future work.
+Concretely, we leave the following open question.

-Next, we believe that obtaining improved algorithms for bounded query size is a tantalizing direction.
-For size bound $s$, we know that $\Omega(\max(n^2/s^2,n))$ queries are needed even for $k = 3$ (\Cref{thm:LB-NA}), and we have obtained an algorithm making $\widetilde{O}(n^2 k / s^2)$ queries, which is nearly optimal for constant $k$, but not in general.
-We believe that obtaining the optimal dependence on $s$ for all $k$ is an interesting open question.